 TV credits include DOWNTON ABBEY and the production draft of ENID for Carnival/BBC, CASE SENSITIVE for Hat Trick/ITV, SHIRLEY for BBC2.
-Currently Shelagh is writing the pilot episode adaptation of French crime series VERLAQUE AND BONNET for Monumental Pictures and adapting her own play ENLIGHTENMENT for television with Red Planet.
-Commissions include original drama MEADOW ROAD for ITV Studios, adapting Audrey Niffenegger‘s novel HER FEARFUL SYMMETRY for Monumental, WITNESS A for World Prods, INSIDE OUT for Touchpaper TV and EXILES for WTTV/BBC.
+Currently Shelagh is writing the first two episodes of French crime series VERLAQUE AND BONNET (adapted from the books by M.L.
+Longworth) for Monumental Pictures.
+TV commissions include an adaptation of her own play ENLIGHTEMENT for Red Planet, original drama MEADOW ROAD for ITV Studios, adapting Audrey Niffenegger‘s novel HER FEARFUL SYMMETRY for Monumental, WITNESS A for World Prods, INSIDE OUT for Touchpaper TV and EXILES for WTTV/BBC.

 Shelagh is also a prolific writer of radio drama including eleven series (so far…) of the wry comedy HOW DOES THAT MAKE YOU FEEL? for Woman’s Hour.
 Shelagh co-directed (with Max Roberts) her most recent play, HARRIET MARTINEAU DREAMS OF DANCING at Live Theatre in Newcastle, Nov-Dec 2016.